forjagames/fg-api/docs/website/docs/services/logger.md

 ```

 ## Session lifetime
-After being created, Log sessions have a maximum life of 90 days.
+After being created, Log sessions have a maximum life of `90 days`.
 After this time, the session is finished.

-However, if a session does not receive a log for at least 3 days, it will automatically be finished.
+However, if a session does not receive a log for at least `3 days`, it will automatically be finished.

 Finished sessions are not deleted, allowing you to analize the logs.
 Only empty finished sessions will be automatically deleted.
 You as administrator have the power to delete finished sessions.